 Below you can see the 1200D and D3200 sensor size comparison.

-Canon 1200D and Nikon D3200 have almost the same sensor size so none of them has any significant advantage over other in this area.
+Canon 1200D and Nikon D3200 have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.